Russian team in shock over Games doping scandal

 “With us it’s not faster, higher, stronger; it’s about being more accurate.
 I can’t imagine what kind of drugs you could use in curling ... so it’s very hard to believe.”

 Russia has been accused of running a state-backed, systematic doping program for years, an allegation Moscow denies.
-As a result, its athletes are competing at Pyeongchang as neutral “Olympic Athletes from Russia” (OAR), and banned from using their national flag or anthem.
+As a result, its athletes are competing at Pyeongchang as neutral “Olympic Athletes from Russia” (OAR).

+Russia’s curling federation told Reuters on Monday it had launched an internal investigation of the doping case.

+“The federation is now creating an emergency commission in which all information will be investigated and verified.
+We know that our athlete is not guilty,” federation president Dmitry Svishchev said.

+He had earlier said that Russian curlers were tested on Jan.
+22 before arriving in South Korea and the tests were negative.

-Moiseeva said it would be dreadful if the scandal hurt Russia’s chances of regaining its full Olympic status for future Games.
+Moiseeva said it would be dreadful if the case hurt Russia’s chances of regaining full Olympic status for future Games.

 The Russians had been hoping that a clean record at Pyeongchang would persuade the International Olympic Committee (IOC) to allow them to march at the closing ceremony on Feb.
 25 with the Russian flag and in national uniform.

-The IOC said on Monday that any doping violation would be decided by the Court of Arbitration for Sport and that a decision would come very quickly after analysis of a B sample.
+The IOC said on Monday that any doping violation would be decided by CAS and that a decision would come very quickly after analysis of a B sample.

 If confirmed, the violation would be considered by the IOC’s OAR Implementation panel, the body in charge of monitoring the OAR team’s behavior at the Games.